hero

 Our guide has been authored by qualified veterinarians, but should not be taken as substitute for medical advice or professional veterinary consultation.
 If your pet displays any unusual symptoms, we strongly advise seeking guidance from a veterinarian

-Understanding Constipation in Dogs
+Understanding Constipation in dogs

 Canine constipation refers to a condition in which a dog has difficulty or is unable to pass stool.
 It is characterized by infrequent or incomplete bowel movements, straining or pain during defecation, and the passage of hard, dry stools.
 Just like humans, dogs can experience occasional bouts of constipation, which can be uncomfortable for them.